-Reading at Heworth Grange
+Reading and Literacy at Heworth Grange

 At Heworth Grange School we believe that reading is an essential life skill, and we are committed to enabling our children to become lifelong readers.
 We know that reading can broaden students’ perspectives through exposing them to ideas, experiences, places and times that they might never otherwise experience in real life.
 We know that reading for pleasure gives opportunities to learn about a multitude of things beyond the school’s subject curricula.